flows-network/docs/docs/quick-start/javascript/quick-start.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Quick start with WasmHaiku
+# Quick start in JavaScript

 This article is a step-by-step guide to help users create their first flow on WasmHaiku.
 In this chapter, you will learn how to create a flow in 5 mins.